8-bitStudio/3d-jelly/README.md

 ## Known Issues

 - Korean/Hangul text is romanized because the default 3DS font does not render Hangul glyphs.
-- Playback may crash, particularly at higher resolutions.
-Lower quality modes are recommended for stability.
 - playback may hitch when audio is loud

 ### Roadmap

 Planned amd possible future features or changes

-- being able to skip through videos
 - a continue watching and up next
 - translations.
 3dJelly only currently supports English
 - Possibly making 3dJelly work on emulators